SoftUni-Internal/interactive-content/EN/00-Stack-and-Queues/05-Summary.md

 ## In the next lesson you will learn:

 - Arrays in Java
-- What is Multidimensional Array?
+- What is a Multidimensional Array?
 - Declaring and Creating Multidimensional Arrays
 - Initializing Multidimensional Arrays
 - Accessing Elements
 - Reading and Printing a Matrix

 [/slide]